KEVIN HARIG

 GRETCHEN WARNER

-Gretchen Warner is an Affiliate Consultant at Mission & Data and the Head-elect at the Overlake School in Redmond, WA.
-During the `23-`24 academic year, Gretchen is on an Adventure Sabbatical designed to include intellectual, physical, and heart expeditions.
+Gretchen Warner is an Affiliate Consultant at Mission & Data and the Head of School at the Overlake School in Redmond, WA.
 Gretchen has been the Head of School at The Madeira School, a Division Head at the Archer School for Girls, and a longtime teacher and coach.
 Gretchen is a courageous educational leader who is a trailblazer and lead learner.
 Keenly focused on high-impact teaching and learning and community connectedness, she uses research, data, and a lot of heart to lead independent schools into the next era of education.

 As a strategic tactician and human-centered systems thinker, Gretchen is skilled at developing and facilitating professional development for Boards and Senior Leadership teams.
 Topics include Institutional Structure & Effectiveness, Strategic Planning & Action, Effective Governance, and Designing for the Future of Education.